indrajithvenu007/node_crud/tuto.md

 <h3>Features Of ES6.</h3>

 -   let is preferred over var in ES6.
 Variables decalred by let have their scope within the block they are defined.

+        for (let i = 0; i < a.length; i++) {
+                let x = a[i]
+                …
+        }

 -   ES6 also introduced a new variable keyword: const .
-Variables declared with the **const **keyword are block scoped just like l**et **however they cannot change by reassignment and they cannot be re-declared; they are immutable.
+Variables declared with the const keyword are block scoped just like let however they cannot change by reassignment and they cannot be re-declared; they are immutable.

+        const PI = 3.141593

 -   The for/of loop uses the iterable protocol to create a loop.
 Strings, Arrays, Typed Arrays , map, Set, NodeList and custom iterable function hook can all be used with for/of .

+        for (var value of myArray) {
+        console.log(value);
+        }

 -   Template literals are very handy for string that use variable , or need to make use of a quick javaScript expression.
 Template literals are enclosed with in back ticks.template literals can also have place holders, these are declared with a dollar sign and curly braces